f1337/f1337.github.io/scratchpad/idea-documents.md

 ## Why would we write an idea document?

-- To solicit solutions and other feedback early in the problem-solving process.
+- To determine the viability of an idea.
-- To communicate impact/importance to other teams/teammates.
+- To solicit feedback early in the problem-solving process.
-- To give structure to our thoughts as we ideate.
+- To communicate impact and/or importance to others.

 ## Who may write an Idea Document?